Panda381/PicoLibSDK/Readme.txt

 Boot3 loader
 ------------
-The PicoLibSDK boot3 loader is a 32 KB resident program that is permanently loaded at the beginning of the Flash memory.
+The PicoLibSDK boot3 loader is a 32 KB (or 64 KB on RP2350 Pico 2) resident
+program that is permanently loaded at the beginning of the Flash memory.
 The boot3 loader can be loaded into the processor's memory only by programming via USB cable, just like the classic procedure for programming regular programs for the Raspberry Pico.

 The Boot3 loader contains a standard boot2 loader (256 bytes) at its start.
 During system boot, the boot2 loader is started first, which initializes the Flash memory and passes on control to the boot3 loader.

+The RP2350 Pico 2 can run in either ARM or RISC-V processor mode.
+The Boot3 loader must be of the same type as the program being run.
+If you change the mode between ARM and RISC-V, you must load a new boot3 loader from the PC via USB.

 The boot3 loader first initializes the base devices.
 In the Picoino the output is to the QVGA display, implemented by the PIO, in the PicoPad the output is to the TFT display.
 The boot3 loader detects whether an SD card is inserted.
-If no SD card is inserted, it checks if there is a valid application loaded in the memory from the next address up to 32 KB (it must have a valid checksum) and if the application is OK, it runs it.
+If no SD card is inserted, it checks if there is a valid application loaded in the memory from the next address up to 32 or 64 KB (it must have a valid checksum) and if the application is OK, it runs it.
 If an SD card is inserted, it will not run the application, but will display the contents of the SD card and allows the user to select a program to run.

 The applications on the SD card are in UF2 format.
 They differ from the standard